ravensborn/hr-management-api/README.md

 A Postman collection is provided in the `documentation` directory of the repository.
 You can import this collection into Postman to test the API endpoints.
 Its also available here: [HR Management API Postman Collection](https://documenter.getpostman.com/view/18062098/2sB3QCTtsP) with a live testing environment.

 ## 6. Test Files
-A sample CSV file for importing employees is available in the `documentation` directory of the repository.
+- A sample CSV file for importing employees is available in the `documentation` directory of the repository.
+- A copy of database backup with test data is available in the `documentation` directory of the repository.

 ## 7. Testing

-The project includes comprehensive unit and integration tests to ensure reliability.
+- The project includes comprehensive unit and integration tests to ensure reliability.

 ### Running Tests (Docker)